-Alisa has expertise in population public health, HIV/AIDS, opioids, injury prevention, and she contributes to the firm’s preventive health services.
+Alisa has expertise in HIV/AIDS, opioids, and population public health, and she contributes to the firm’s preventive health services.

 Alisa has experience working in policy and strategic engagement with the U.S. Centers for Disease Control and Prevention in the Division of Global HIV & TB, where she led a research project evaluating non-traditional public-private partnerships.
 Previously, she engaged in state-level advocacy and government affairs in GA, OH, and WV.
 She served in the Ohio House of Representatives as the engrossing clerk and as a senior legislative aide to the majority whip.
 Alisa has also worked at a growth-stage health technology company seeking to create a patient identity solution for hospitals and health systems to curb opioid and prescription drug misuse.

 Alisa earned her MPH in policy and management from Emory University Rollins School of Public Health and has a BA in French and international studies with a concentration in global economic development from the University of Dayton.